Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Appendix

-Table~\ref{tab:voc} reports the results on the Pascal VOC.
-We also apply the train/test split rate as mentioned in Sec.~\ref{sec:tt_protocol}.
-We show the average performance of every 20 class in this dataset, and we can see that RGM outperforms all baselines on Pascal VOC.

-Specifically, the baselines on the left side are label-free methods, which use the same input information as RGM thus leads to a fair comparison.
-In other words, the left side methods are the pure back-end solvers that pursue the highest objective score.
-We can see that our RGM reaches the highest objective score 1.040, which is clearly greater than 1.
-Even with this high objective score, the matching accuracy is still unsatisfactory.

-Then, we conduct experiments with methods on the right side that requires label as supervision, which means their backend-solver are trained to reach the higher accuracy instead of the objective score.
-We combine our RGM with the deep GM methods NGM and NGM-v2, by using their well-trained solver as the guidance of RGM.
-Then, we can find that RGM can boost the performance of origin methods with the modified direction.

-It is worth noting that, the objective score reached by (NGM-v2 + RGM) is not as good as RGM on the left side (1.011 vs. 1.040), when we use ground truth label as guidance fro higher matching accuracy.
-It suggests the objective score of the ground truth solution may not always be optimal in the sense of objective score.
-This can be attributed to the imperfect modeling of the affinity model for real images, even there is no outlier.
-Besides, Fig.~\ref{fig:tab:generalization} (a) shows the generalization ability of RGM among similar categories.
+\textbf{2) Generalization among similar categories. } Fig.~\ref{fig:tab:generalization} (a) shows the generalization ability of RGM among similar categories.
 We use one class for training and another class for testing.
 For every testing class (every column) the red is the darker the better.
 We can see RGM generalizes well to different classes.